PedroHRPBS/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 [image5]: ./examples/Normalized%20to%20Rotated.png  "Normalized to Rotated"
 [image6]: ./examples/Rotated%20to%20Translated.png  "Rotated to Translated"
 [image7]: ./examples/Translated%20to%20Random%20brightness.png  "Translated to Random brightness"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"
+[image8]: ./examples/Original%20to%20After%20Pipeline.png "Original to After Pipeline"

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.